14 Amazing Antarctica Facts That’ll Blow Your Mind

-The big White Continent in the south is undoubtedly one of the most coveted travel destinations on earth and, given the precarious nature of its very existence, one which regularly hits the news.
+The incredible continent of Antarctica is undoubtedly one of the most coveted travel destinations on earth and, given the precarious nature of its very existence, one which regularly hits the news.
 From the swift melting of its ice to the rising of its temperatures and even the size of its annual migratory colonies of penguins, seals and whales, there are a lot of Antarctica facts that are now common knowledge.
 Or so one would hope!

 Here, we share 14 amazing Antarctica facts that you might not know, facts that’ll blow your mind and make you wanna pack your bags (and those extra woolly socks) and jump aboard the nearest expedition vessel heading to the southern ends of our world.